 - According to the plan, the first hydrogen buses will be running by 2020

 - Charging the buses for ten minutes allows them to drive for an entire day

-- Hydrogen buses are driven by a fuel cell that uses hydrogen and oxygen from the air to produce electricity.
-During this process, the bus cleans the air from harmful particles
+- The buses are driven by a fuel cell that uses hydrogen and oxygen from the air to produce electricity, cleaning the air from harmful particles at the same time